Counting irreducible representations of large degree of the upper triangular groups: Some properties of 's characters

-It is well-known that all $p$-groups are monomial, i.e. any irreducible character is induced from a linear character of some subgroup, here, a basic character may not be irreducible, but it is always induced from a linear character.
+In Diaconis and Isaacs \cite{Is-Di}, $\xi_{D,\phi}$ is an example of a {\it supercharacter}.
+It is known that all $p$-groups are monomial, i.e. all irreducible characters are induced from linear characters.
+Here, supercharacters may not be irreducible, but the following lemma shows that they are always induced from linear characters.